-Now the Chromium browser is back to the official repositories for both Linux Mint and LMDE.
-And it’s a deb package built by the Linux Mint team, avoid Canonical’s Snap Store.
+Now the Chromium browser is back in the official repositories for both Linux Mint and LMDE.
+And it is a deb package built by the Linux Mint team, avoiding Canonical’s Snap Store.

 Ubuntu started shipping Chromium as a snap package a while back.
-Not many people like snap due to its performance issues among other things.
-As the Linux Mint based on Ubuntu, force inclusion of the snap version of Chromium is not perceived well by its users.
+However, not many people like Snap due to its performance issues, among other things.
+As the Linux Mint is based on Ubuntu, its users do not perceive the forced inclusion of the Snap version of Chromium.

 Hence, the Linux Mint team removed Snap completely, like Pop OS.
-Listening to the users, and the popularity of base Chromium, the dev team compiled the entire Chromium project separately.
-And packaged it only for Linux Mint users.
+Then, listening to the users and the popularity of base Chromium, the dev team compiled the entire Chromium project separately and packaged it only for Linux Mint users.

-The package is available Linux Mint repository as “chromium” which you can install using standard apt-get or via the package manager.
-This is pure native Chromium and not a snap version.
+The package is available in the Linux Mint repository as “chromium,” which you can install using standard apt-get or via the package manager.
+So, it is a pure native Chromium browser and not a Snap version.